Why Study Abroad in China

 Official Name: People's Republic of China

+Chinese is the language of nearly 20% of the world’s population.
+Native Chinese speakers not only live in China, but also overseas Chinese communities all over the world.
 Unlike most languages, Chinese has a unique ideographic writing system, which provides visual comprehensibility.
 The grammatical structure of Chinese is not only logical, but also pragmatic, related to the particular way of Chinese thinking.
-Chinese is the language of almost 20% of the population of the world.
-Native Chinese speakers not only live in Mainland China, but also Hong Kong, Taiwan, Singapore and overseas Chinese communities all over the world.

 International students choose to study Chinese language with the expectation of better employment opportunities in fields such as travel, news media, academics, diplomatic work, financial, trade, banking and a lot more.
 International companies are competing for talents with Mandarin Chinese skills to be placed as executives for their China ventures.
 With China as an emerging economic superpower, understanding the Chinese language and the value acquired by speaking Chinese (Mandarin) is becoming increasingly important.